Saigesp/aws-developer-cert/Aurora.md

 # AWS Aurora

-Fully managed relational database engine that's compatible with MySQL and PostgreSQL
+Fully managed relational database engine compatible with MySQL and PostgreSQL.

+### Notes
-2 copies of data are kept in each AZ with a minimum of 3 AZ’s (6 copies).
+- 2 copies of data are kept in each AZ with a minimum of 3 AZ’s (6 copies).

-Can handle the loss of up to 2 copies of data without affecting DB write availability and up to 3 copies without affecting read availability.
+- Can handle the loss of up to 2 copies of data without affecting DB write availability and up to 3 copies without affecting read availability.

 ## Replication types